pritam77312/M1_March_2022/1_Requirements/README.md

 ## RESEARCH

-Why is maintaining fitness important?
+# Why is maintaining fitness important?

-•When you're young, it's easy to take your body and your health for granted.
+• When you're young, it's easy to take your body and your health for granted.
 However, as you age, the importance of maintaining good health becomes more apparent.
 When you keep your body working well, you enjoy greater energy and fewer aches and pains.
 Some more highlights in order to maintain the body are as follows :-

 •	Helps You Live Longer: